-C.1.
-Is this strategy work in Indian market which is a mixed economics.
-Don't you think it is a step towards open market for petroleum sector in India?

-C.2.
-How the PSUs of Indian petroleum sector get the benefits and how they will coordinate with their old pricing system.
+D.1.
+Is this strategy work in Indian market, which is a mixed economics.
+10 don't you think it is a step towards open market for petroleum sector in marks India?
+D.2.
+How the PSUs of Indian petroleum sector get the benefits and how CO-2 10 they will coordinate with their old pricing system. marks